cmcnicholas/alloy-botty-town/Assets/Resources/Prefabs/README.txt

-the ItemPrefabs prefab in this directory contains all the "Assets" we want to use. they are named specifically and referenced in code to associate dodi's to models.
+the ItemPrefab prefab in this directory contains all the "Assets" we want to use. they are named specifically and referenced in code to associate dodi's to models.

 make sure you.